On the Generalised Divisor Problem: Useful lemmas for the proof of Theorem

 Adjusting the summation limit to include $N$, we add and subtract the term $\frac{T_{k-1}(N)}{N(N+1)}$.
 This gives \eqref{kawa} as required. \end{proof}

 Next, we offer various integral estimates required for the proof of Theorem \ref{dfg}.
-Although it is possible to obtain a more precise estimate for these integrals, the current estimate is sufficient for our purposes. \begin{lemma} Let $x>a>1$, and suppose $\alpha$ is positive with $0<\beta<1$ and $U$ is finite.
+Although it is possible to obtain a more precise estimate for these integrals, the current estimate is sufficient for our purposes. \begin{lemma} Let $1<a<x$, $\alpha>0$, $0<\beta<1$ and $U\ge 1$.
 Then we have

-\end{lemma} \begin{proof} Since $\alpha$ and $\beta$ are positive and $x>a>1$, it follows immediately that $\log x>\log a$.
+\end{lemma} \begin{proof} Since $\alpha$ and $\beta$ are positive and $1<a<x$, it follows immediately that $\log x>\log a$.
 Hence, we have

 Integrating and simplifying concludes the proof. \end{proof}

 \begin{lemma} Given that $x/U>1$ and $k>2$, we have

 \end{lemma} \begin{proof} Since $k>2$, the integral converges.
 Therefore, to estimate this integral, we use the substitution $t=e^m$.
 This yields